Pack Leadership – Are You The Pack Leader ?

 They get very frustrated when their dog sometimes obeys them and at other times he just wanders off into the distance.

-(in this case the dog is choosing when he wants to listen & when he wants to obey to you).
+(in this case the dog is choosing when he wants to obey to you).

 It's a tough reality to accept, but the truth is most dogs love their owners, but very few respect them !